Mohit-0987/To-Do-List-App/README.md

     ```

 5.  **View the Application**
-    Open your web browser and navigate to:
+    Open your web browser and navigate to the local development server:
     ```
     [http://127.0.0.1:5000](http://127.0.0.1:5000)
     ```